-The Federal Reserve System's FedCash Services processes orders for currency and coin and accepts deposits of excess fit and unfit currency and excess coin from domestic and international DIs.
+The Federal Reserve System's FedCash® Services processes orders for currency and coin and accepts deposits of excess fit and unfit currency and excess coin from domestic and international depository institutions (DIs).

 Orders are typically made via FedLine Web®.

-Federal Reserve System FedCash operations may be affected by inclement weather (hurricane, flooding, snowstorms, etc.), power outages, and other events.
+Federal Reserve System FedCash® Services operations may be affected by inclement weather (hurricane, flooding, snowstorms, etc.), power outages, and other events.
 Such events may cause disruptions to normal Federal Reserve office operations, as well as to local transportation networks and other key infrastructure.
 If your local Federal Reserve office becomes inaccessible for an extended period of time, you may be directed to place orders with other Federal Reserve offices.
 Federal Reserve offices have established various means of informing customers of such events.
-To learn more about how your local Federal Reserve office will respond to a site-specific disruption, please refer to FedCash Services at your local Federal Reserve Office.
+To learn more about how your local Federal Reserve office will respond to a site-specific disruption, please refer to the FedCash Services page of your local Federal Reserve Office.

 If a major disruption to service occurs, your local Federal Reserve office may not be able to meet your ordinary needs for currency and coin.
-To prepare for disruptions to your normal currency and coin supply resulting from an emergency situation, you may want to consider the following:
+To prepare for disruptions to your normal currency and coin supply resulting from disruption, you may want to consider the following:

 Your institution may experience delays in receiving debits and credits for currency and coin orders and deposits.